Meg Sikkim 2010

 Preparing for the Sikkim trek 2010

-When she’s not traveling the world, MEG NOBLE PETERSON is based on Whidbey Island, Washington.
-She has loved travel ever since she was a student at Syracuse University and accompanied the Quaker International Voluntary Service (QIVS) team to Europe in 1949 to help rebuild hospitals and schools destroyed during World War II.
-And she has been passionate about hiking ever since her parents took her up Mt.
-Washington in New Hampshire at the age of nine.
+I’ve been enthusiastic about travel ever since I was a student at Syracuse University and accompanied the Quaker International Voluntary Service (QIVS) team to Europe in 1949 to help rebuild hospitals and schools destroyed during World War II.
+You can imagine what an adventure that was!

 074